ChainsQueenEth/vrspace/README.md

-# VR Studio Website
+# VR Space Website

 ## Overview

-This repository contains the HTML and CSS code for the official VR Studio website.
-VR Studio is a virtual reality content creation company, and this website serves as the digital front for showcasing its products, services, and creations.
+This repository contains the HTML and CSS code for the VR Space website.
+VR Space is a virtual reality content creation company, and this website serves as the digital front for showcasing its products, services, and creations.
 The website is designed to be fully responsive, ensuring a seamless user experience across various devices.

 ## Features